clarkritchie/1pw-github-secrets/README.md

 The "source of truth" for these secrets are Secure Notes in the `set-github-secrets` vault in 1Password.

 The basic workflow is:
-- A bash script runs everything, and is used todetermine what secrets to pull down and where to push them
+- A bash script runs everything, and is used to determine what secrets to pull down and where to push them
 - The bash script uses the 1Password command line tools to interface with the 1Password client
 - Secure notes are exported to a `.env` file in a simple `foo=bar` format
 - A Python script reads these files and pushes them up to GitHub